Turton Tower

 K-Scope

-Owl Project have created a site specific installation for Turton Tower.
+Owl Project created a site specific installation for Turton Tower.
 K-Scope follows on from the hugely successful ~Flow, commissioned as part of the Cultural Olympiad.
 Owl Project were intrigued by elements of the tower’s history that remain absent, in particular, rumours of secret tunnels and the work and the inventions of former resident James Kay.

 “We became fascinated by the notion that James Kay had developed a series of tunnels and maybe a workshop underneath the Tower.
 This is not as fanciful as it might sound – if the loom riots forced contemporary inventors to hide their machines throughout their houses, then so might Kay.
 What is in this catacomb, we wondered?”

 Inside the Tower, inspired by James Kay’s inventions, Owl Project drew an analogy with current technological developments; the path from weaving and early machine programming to modern computers, fibre optic communication, and even optical computing.
-Owl Project in effect connect these two different eras by replacing flax with light as a raw material in the K-Scope, an imagined early form of analogue computer that you will find in the Tower’s Library.
+Owl Project in effect connected these two different eras by replacing flax with light as a raw material in the K-Scope, an imagined early form of analogue computer that was in the Tower’s Library.
 Good at modeling real world events, analogue computers started appearing around the same time as James Kay lived at Turton.
 The first ones were used to predict tidal flow, working in a continuous manner rather than the discrete snapshops that current digital computers use.
 In terms of Owl Project practice, this new machine weaves sound from light in a similar way that their 2012 Cultural Olympiad work ~Flow, based on a floating water mill, ‘milled’ data into sound instead of grain into flour.

-The venue is open to the public March–October every year, and this new commission launched on 16 March 2013.
-The Tower is a beautiful Grade 1 listed building located in the dramatic setting of the West Pennine Moors between Blackburn and Bolton.
+Turton Tower is a beautiful Grade 1 listed building located in the dramatic setting of the West Pennine Moors between Blackburn and Bolton.
 Turton has evolved over five centuries, from a defensive tower to a family home.
 It is now a unique and atmospheric visitor destination, housing a wonderful collection of period furniture and paintings.

 Owl Project is a collaborative group of artists consisting of Simon Blackmore, Antony Hall and Steve Symons.
 They work with wood and electronics to fuse sculpture and sound art, creating music making machines, interfaces and objects which intermix pre-steam and digital technologies.
 Drawing on influences such as 70’s synthesiser culture, DIY woodworking and current digital crafts, the resulting artwork is a quirky and intriguing critique of the allure and production of technology.
 See the biography...